Davis College Water Center TeCSIS-TAWC Research & Demonstration Program

 Associated with Plant & Soil Science at Texas Tech University

-Mr. Philip Brown, M.S. is Senior Research Associate for the Thornton Distinguished Chair and program manager of our TeCSIS-TAWC research program in charge of overall field, laboratory, office and computer operations, as well as supervision of all forage personnel.
+Mr. Philip Brown, M.S. is Senior Research Associate for the Thornton Distinguished Chair and Program Manager of our TeCSIS-TAWC research program in charge of overall field, laboratory, office and computer operations, as well as supervision of all forage personnel.
 He received his B.S. degree from Tarleton State University, Stephenville, TX in 1983 and his M.S. in Crop Science from Texas Tech University in 1987.
 Mr. Brown became the full time Research Associate for the Forage Research Program in 1989 under Dr. Jerry Matches after a brief separation from Texas Tech working for the Texas A&M Agricultural Experiment Station, Lubbock, TX.
-He has since served three different Thornton Chair Programs in the Forage Research program at Texas Tech since returning in 1989.
+He has since served four different Thornton Chair Programs in the Forage Research program at Texas Tech since returning in 1989.

 Primary responsibilities include research and graduate student training and provides leadership in interacting with the public, producers, and industry partners for this large multidisciplinary research and education program focusing on grazing lands and water conservation.
 Mr. Brown received an Outstanding Achievement Award from Texas Tech in 1993, an Outstanding Achievement and Contribution to the Advancement of Agricultural Science and Education award from the College of Agriculture in 2003, the Top Techsan Staff Award in 2005 from the Texas Tech Alumni Association, the CASNR Research Staff Award in 2009, and a 30 year Service Award in 2016 from Texas Tech.